joe-taylor/bcdc-devenv/README.md

 # BC Data Catalogue Dev Environment

 We want to make the creation of BCDC development environments as easy as typing a single command:  `vagrant up`.
+Or perhaps two: `docker-compose up && vagrant up`.

 We lean on Vagrant to create our development environment, and Vagrant in turn leans heavily on ansible for provisioning.
 Provisioning is a work in progress, far from complete; running `vagrant up` will not yet produce a